arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        course advanced settings.
 When the calculator tool is enabled, it appears on every unit page.
      - Provisional support
-   * - :ref:`Chemical Equation`
-     - Learners enter a value that represents a chemical equation into a text box.
-The grader uses Python script that you create and embed in the problem to evaluate learner responses.
-     - Not supported
-   * - :ref:`completion`
-     - Learners mark sections of course content as completed.
-This tool helps learners track their progress through sections of the course (including ungraded activities such as reading text, watching videos, or participating in course discussions), and gives them a way to indicate to both themselves and course staff that they completed an activity.
-     - Not supported
    * - :ref:`Conditional Module`
      - You can create a conditional module to control versions of content that groups of learners see.
 For example, learners who answer "Yes" to a poll